Federal Student Aid

 State and Federal Grants

-Apply for the PA State Grant and be sure to list Duquesne University as your first choice so your PA State Grant information will be sent directly to Duquesne.
+Apply or update your PA State Grant for the academic year and be sure to list Duquesne University as your first choice so your PA State Grant information will be sent directly to Duquesne.
 Pennsylvania residents will be required to complete the State Grant Status Notice.
-Use this guide to learn more.

 Duquesne's matching grant award